bytecodealliance/wasmtime/cranelift/docs/ir.rst

 instead.

-Finally, a runtime environment that simply allocates a heap with :c:func:`malloc()` may not have any guard pages at all.
+Finally, a runtime environment that simply allocates a heap with :c:func:`malloc()` may not have any offset-guard pages at all.
 In that case, full bounds checking is required for each access:

 .. literalinclude:: heapex-dyn.clif
     :language: clif